gatsbyjs/gatsby/docs/blog/2019-02-27-reactiflux-q-and-a/index.md

 **Q:** Would be interested in the Gatsby team's take on this: What are currently the best and/or most up-and-coming tech locations in the world besides Silicon Valley? — tiny

 **A:** The best up-and-coming tech locations are wherever you currently are.
-Distributed teams (like gatsby) are the future, especially when Open Source is already built largely by people who may have never even met in person
+Distributed teams (like Gatsby) are the future, especially when Open Source is already built largely by people who may have never even met in person

 P.S.
 Gatsby is hiring worldwide for OSS Maintainers